 The hub plays a traffic cop role, mediating, filtering, and transferring information.
 Here, spokes can be easily added without disturbing the architecture.
 But the downside to this is that an additional hop in the form of a hub increases latency.
 This model is widely used in e-commerce and financial services.

 Today, modern integration solutions and platforms make these connection models seem simple but the reality is more complicated than that.
 A single model may not be sufficient since there can be many diverse technologies in the picture.
-So companies sometimes combine all the 3 patterns in their integration ecosystem.
+So companies sometimes combine all 3 patterns in their integration ecosystem.

 Thankfully there are a growing number of cloud platforms (Integration Solutions Providers) that offer their services to handle such complex integrations.